 As you will be participating in an academic program, you should take full advantage of the opportunity to study and travel.
-Therefore, it is recommended that you do not work.
+Therefore, it is recommended that you do not work unless you are participating in an internship that is part of your education abroad program.
 However, if you are interested in working during your study program, consult your host country Embassy for regulations pertaining to a work visa/permit.
 While it may be permissible in some countries, in others it is strictly prohibited.